How to Improve Patient Satisfaction: 5 Tips

 When patients have the right tools and support, they’re able to more effectively self-manage their health conditions.
 For example, some providers give patients with diabetes access to an app that helps them track glucose levels and medication schedules.

-Hospital administrators who focus on these eight elements can make great gains in their efforts to improve patient experience.
+Hospital administrators who focus on these eight elements can make great gains toward improving patient satisfaction.
 However, it can be challenging for facilities to understand the significance of these factors in the context of healthcare management.

-What Is the Importance of Patient Experience in Healthcare?
+What Is the Significance of Patient Satisfaction in Healthcare?

 Examples of CAHPS Survey Items

-There are many benefits for facilities that focus on improving the patient experience.
-In healthcare settings, clinical and financial incentives encourage administrators to ensure that patients are satisfied with their care.
+Improving patient satisfaction and experiences is associated with many organizational and patient benefits.
+In healthcare settings, some of the most obvious advantages include clinical and financial incentives that encourage administrators to ensure that patients are satisfied with their care.

 Clinical benefits include: